Raqs sharqi

-Raqs sharqi (رقص شرقي, /ar/; literally "oriental dancing") is the classical Egyptian style of belly dance that developed during the first half of the 20th century.
+Raqs sharqi (رقص شرقي, /ar/; literally "Oriental dancing" or "Eastern dancing") is the classical Egyptian style of belly dance that developed during the first half of the 20th century.

 History

+Raqs sharqi emerged as a stage/cabaret adaptation of existing Egyptian dance traditions such as social/folk dances, as well professional dance entertainers who danced at weddings and other social events.

-Raqs sharqi was developed by Taheyya Kariokka, Samia Gamal, Naima Akef, Zeinat Olwi, and other dancers who rose to fame during the golden years of the Egyptian film industry.
+It was popularized by Taheyya Kariokka, Samia Gamal, Naima Akef, Zeinat Olwi, and other dancers who rose to fame during the golden years of the Egyptian film industry.
 This has come to be considered the classical style of dance in Egypt by the 1950s.
 These dancers were famous not only for their role in Egyptian films, but also for their performances at the "Opera Casino" opened in 1925 by Badia Masabni.
 This venue was a popular place for influential musicians and choreographers from both the US and Europe, so many of the developments pioneered here can be considered new developments in the dance.

 Later dancers who were influenced by these artists are Soheir Zaki, Nagwa Fouad, Fifi Abdou, and Dalilah.
 All rose to fame between 1960 and 1980, and are still popular today.
 And later generations, such as Dina, some of these later dancers were the first to choreograph and perform dances using a full 'orchestra' and stage set-up, which had a huge influence upon what is considered the 'classical' style.

 Though the basic movements of raqs sharqi are unchanged, the dance form continues to evolve.
 Nelly Mazloum and Mahmoud Reda are noted for incorporating elements of ballet, and their influence can be seen in modern Egyptian dancers who stand on relevé as they turn or travel in a circle or figure eight.

 Costume

 Since the 1950s, it has been illegal in Egypt for belly dancers to perform publicly with their midriff uncovered or to display excessive skin.
 It is therefore becoming more common to wear a long, figure-hugging lycra one-piece gown with strategically placed cut-outs filled in with sheer, flesh-coloured fabric and the skirt is sometimes embroidered.
 A sheer body stocking covers the midsection.
-Egyptian dancers traditionally dance in bare feet, but these days often wear shoes and even high heels.
+Contemporary raqs sharqi costumes have evolved in design and materials.